bwesterb/draft-cfrg-kyber/draft-cfrg-schwabe-kyber.md

 |q     | 3329  | Order of base field                |
 |n     | 256   | Degree of polynomials              |
 |zeta  | 17    | nth root of unity in base field    |
-{: #params-comm title="Common parameters to all versions of Kyber" }
+{: #params-comm title="Common parameters to all versions of ML-KEM" }

 |Primitive  | Instantiation        |